Dream Sparrow Review

-We are happy with the supple 1.6 ounce ripstop nylon used in the Sparrow.
-It has a soft and silky feeling, similar to that of the Ridgerunner and the Chameleon.
-The ripstop weave inspires more confidence than the fabrics of some of the ultralight models like the Sea to Summit Ultralight and the ENO Sub6.
+We are happy with the supple 1.6-ounce ripstop nylon used in the Sparrow with its soft and silky feel.
+The ripstop weave inspires more confidence than the fabrics of some of the ultralight models.

 The fabric of the Sparrow is lightweight, so if you plan to bring the dog in with you, we recommend customizing your hammock to one of the heavier fabrics Dream Hammock offers.

 Dream Hammock uses a coil zipper in the Sparrow.
 Coil zippers have stronger horizontal strength (according to our research), which we believe will be important in a hammock with a bug net attached via zipper.
 A small shift to the side in your sleep and added tension is put on the zipper and bug net.

 The Sparrow's bug netting attaches via zippers on either side.
 At the ends of the hammock, a small piece of fabric covers the gap that is left where the zippers separate.
 The fabric is held close against the ridgeline and netting with elastic.
 A mosquito would have to have uncanny reasoning capabilities to make its way through that maze.

 For added protection in cooler weather, Dream Hammock offers the option to add a second body layer to the Sparrow.
 A second layer is an easy way to start hammock camping in cooler weather without investing right away in an underquilt.
 You'll be able to tuck a sleeping pad or windshield reflector between the two layers to keep you warm without it slipping all over the place inside the hammock.

 Dream Hammock also offers the option to add an overcover to reduce heat loss from above.
 Just like the hammock body, the over cover can be customized in a huge variety of fabrics and colors, and prints.